 Humans and machines should work together.
 Remember, automated customer service tools are here to enhance the experience, not replace employees.
-Your agents should get as much value out of our conversational automation tools as your customers do.
+Your customer support agents should get as much value out of our conversational automation tools as your customers do.

 While technology and automation can be fun, don’t lose sight of the exceptional customer service you provide today.
 Automating should add to your overall support strategy, not detract from it.
 Remember, it’s a marathon, not a sprint.

-As much as we would all like it to be, automation is not a ‘set it and forget it’ project.
+As much as we would all like it to be, automation is not exactly a ‘set it and forget it’ project.